hivdb/covid-drdb-payload/README.md

 ## Contribute to DRDB

 Any contributions are welcome here.
-Currently, we accept feature requests, new study submissions and bug/error reports.
-We are still working on to provide a pull-request pipeline for outside contributors to add data into our database directly.
+Currently, we accept new study suggestions, new data pull requests, feature requests, and bug/error reports.
+We are still working on providing a pull-request pipeline for outside contributors to add data into our database directly.

+- [New study suggestions][NEWREF]
 - Feature requests:
   - [Database][DBFR], adding new tables, new columns, etc.
   - [Website][WFR] (https://covdb.stanford.edu/search-drdb/)
-- [New study submissions][NEWREF]
 - Bug/error reports:
   - [Database][DBBUG]
   - [Website][WBUG]